 Do I need to carry out property searches?

-We are often asked this question by clients wanting to proceed to a speedy exchange or complete without the aid of a mortgage.
+We are often asked, “Do I need to carry out property searches?” by clients wanting to proceed to a speedy exchange.

-This is effected to ascertain whether there is anything now appearing on the council’s records that suggests that your seller has any plans for the property or has carried out any works and requested planning permission and building regulation consent for these.
+The local search provides information about the property’s history and potential restrictions or issues that could impact its value or use.
+This includes whether anyone has ever applied for and been given planning permission and building regulation consent for the property.
 Such items may adversely affect the value or enjoyment of the property or could involve you in unexpected cost.

 It will also reveal:

-- whether the property is within an area where the local authority has imposed controls over houses in multiple occupation.
+- whether the property is within an area where the local authority has imposed controls over houses with multiple occupations.
 Failure to register a property as HMO could lead to prosecution and a fine.

 Water and Drainage search